esl/MongooseIM/doc/user-guide/Push-notifications.md

 The first component that we need to configure in MongooseIM is the [mod_push][] module.
 This module communicates with XMPP clients directly in order to enable/disable notifications on per-client basis.

-The [mod_push][] module is very easy to enable - just paste the following in your MongooseIM configuration file:
+The [mod_push][] module is very easy to enable - just paste the following to your MongooseIM configuration file:

  ```Erlang
 {mod_push, [